michaeldiestelberg/local-podcast-transcription/README.md

 1. **Add to Raycast**:
    - Open Raycast Preferences → Extensions → Script Commands
-   - Click "+" and add the directory containing `transcribe-raycast.sh`
+   - Click "+" and add the directory containing `transcribe.sh`
    - The script will appear as "Transcribe Podcast" with a 🎙️ icon

 2. **Usage**: